foggynight/quark/README.md

 # quark

+FPS inspired by Doom (1993)

 ## License

-Copyright (C) 2020 Robert Coffey
+Copyright (C) 2020-2021 Robert Coffey

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

-You should have received a copy of the GNU General Public License version 2 along with this program.
+You should have received a copy of the GNU General Public License version 2 along with this software.
 If not, see <https://www.gnu.org/licenses/gpl-2.0>.